jonimoreira/specs/2_5_0/docs/source/ontology.rst

 Logical Model
 =============
-MLHIM is by definition and name a multi-level modeling approach.
+MLHIM is by name as well as by definition and design a multi-level modeling approach.
 This means that there are multiple models with increasing specificity to get to the instance data point.
-MLHIM is constraint based which provides a complete validation path back to the reference model for the instance data.
+MLHIM is constraint based which provides a complete syntactic validation path back to the reference model for the instance data.
+The semantic model is designed around the concepts of this multi-level model approach.

 MLHIM2